 Each teacher will decide what culminating project (e.g., classroom-ready PPT slides or activities) they will create and share with other Institute participants for a collection of teacher-created instructional resources.
 While this Institute is geared toward middle and high school teachers, elementary school teachers are also invited to strengthen their entrepreneurship content knowledge and instructional practices.

-Online Entrepreneurship Institute (Part B): Business Plan is optional and offered in Fall 2020 (dates TBA) for an additional 25 recertification hours.
+Online Entrepreneurship Institute (Part B): Business Plan is optional and offered in Fall or Spring 2020-21 (dates TBA) for an additional 22 recertification hours.
 Topics will be more technical and in-depth, such as financial statements, funding sources, business plans, and elevator pitches.
 Teachers who complete Part A and Part B will receive Virtual Economics 5.0 ($160 value) and earn the “VCEE Certified Entrepreneurship Educator” credential upon passing a post-test.

 Fee: NO CHARGE

 Instructor: Dr. Cheryl A. Ayers